 Local Enterprise and Association Development programme (LEAD) for the SMEs

-The foreign Small and Medium Enterprises (SMEs) owners opting to open a company in Singapore get a great support from its pro-business policies.
+The foreign Small and Medium Enterprises (SMEs) owners opting to open a company in Singapore get great support from its pro-business policies.
 This country has specifically implemented a start-up ecosystem to support local as well as foreign entrepreneurs to make their initial struggle a bearable one.

 Singapore government is constantly seeking improvements from its local companies.
 The authorities encourage them by providing various schemes.
 It is one of the major reason why start-up entrepreneurs choose to establish a company in Singapore.